 New to ATAR & Scaling?
 In this guide, we explain how your HSC marks and ATAR are determined.
 In addition, we explain how to take advantage of the scaling of different HSC subjects to maximise your ATAR.

 The beginner’s guide to ATAR & Scaling is an in-depth tutorial on how an ATAR is determined.
-This guide covers the process from determining your HSC marks to an ATAR as well as strategies you can implement to take advantage of the scaling of different subjects.
+This guide covers the process for determining your HSC marks to an ATAR as well as strategies you can implement to take advantage of the scaling of different subjects.

 Let’s begin by understanding the difference between HSC marks and an ATAR (Australian Tertiary Admission Rank).